francisco-linux/loiane.github.io/_pages/talks.md

 permalink: /speaking
 ---

 I have been given the opportunity to speak at some conferences about Java, JavaScript, Sencha, Ionic and Angular.
+And I'm very thankfull for these opportunities.

 <img src="assets/images/speaking.jpg">

 # Upcoming events / Próximos eventos

-No speaking engagements booked yet.
+I'm not available for any speaking engagments between Aug-Dec 2017.

-[Pt-br] No momento estou sem disponibilidade para novos eventos.
+[Pt-br] No momento estou sem disponibilidade para novos eventos para 2017.

 # Past events / Eventos que já aconteceram